wofsauge/IsaacDocs/docs/Entity.md

 [ ](#){: .abrep .tooltip .badge }
 #### boolean CollidesWithGrid ( ) {: .copyable aria-label='Functions' }

-Returns true, if the entity is able to collide with grid entities in general.
+Returns true if the entity is able to collide with grid entities in general.
 (This is not to be confused with whether or not the entity is currently colliding with a grid entity.)
 ___
 ### Die () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }